 Don't let your team's hard work from the previous steps go to waste.
 Standardize 5S operations in your facility.
 Employees will understand what is expected of them once a clear and documented system is implemented.
 Look at the first three S's in the process and create standards and procedures for how and when these tasks will be repeated.
-Ideally, you'll store this Standard Work in your manufacturing improvement software platform, which everyone can access as needed.
+Ideally, you'll store this Standard Work in your improvement software platform, which everyone can access as needed.

 Online audit sheets allow you to create a checklist specifically for your facility and 5S process.
 You can create audit sheets to be used by whoever is evaluating an area on any given day.
 You might also think about ramping up your visual communication efforts and hang posters and signs reinforcing the process, 5S principles, and expectations.

 Once your facility is up to the standards you set, attention turns to sustaining the new practices maintaining discipline.
 This focuses on turning 5S from an event into a continuous way of working.

 At this point, culture and consistency are essential.
 When workers see that leaders are willing to invest time and resources into sustaining 5S, and when workplace organization is a common topic, they will live up to expectations.

 As we mentioned, 5S is most often associated with manufacturing work areas.
 Still, the idea of decluttering and structuring needed work tools and information applies equally well to the digital lives of remote and knowledge workers.

 Here are some things you can do to bring the 5S Lean philosophy to your digital workspace.

 - Take an inventory of your files and software tools.
 You might be surprised by the number of redundant folders you are keeping on your various storage platforms.

 - Review the software licenses and subscriptions you have.
 Are you using all of these tools?

 - Are you able to maximize the features of the tools that you do use?